tecpromotion/plg_jooag_shariff/README.md

 - [ ] v3.x - If you have a good idea, maybe this is the next v3.x

 <h2>Update Instructions:</h2>
+* Alle previous versions before 3.3
+  * You need to uninstall the old Jooag Shariff Plugin
+  * Make a fresh install and do the needed Settings again, please.
 * V3.1.x -> V3.2.x
   * Everything fine!
 Nothing todo.
 * V3.0.6 -> V3.1.x